Communication between the client and the server ¶

 It works for the datatypes you define, and the data types from OCaml's standard library.
 For types defined in third-party libraries, have a look at deriving's documentation and Js_of_ocaml's Deriving_Json.

-Eliom provides mechanisms to allow the server to send data to a client.
-We call this mechanism Comet, it is also sometimes called HTTP push.
+Module Eliom_notif described above is implemented on top of a mechanism to allow the server to send data to a client.
+We call this mechanism Comet.
+The same idea is also known as HTTP push.

-Comet defines channels which can convey data.
-A channel is created using a Lwt stream.
+Comet defines channels which can transfer data.
+A channel is created using an Lwt stream.
 It is a kind of cooperative lazy list.

 val from : (unit -> 'a option Lwt.t) -> 'a t val create : unit -> 'a t * ('a option -> unit)

 Function Lwt_stream.from makes possible to create a stream where a new value is added each time a function returns.
 Function Lwt_stream.create returns a stream and a function to push new values to the stream.